erichthen/snake-ai-web/README.md

 updates: game over is visible if background is red
          highscore tracking, speed of when highscore was achieved
+         make and handle txt automatically
          sound implemented for eating and dying

 WIP: different game modes
      windowsize as input
      option to redo chosen inputs before running
      less ratchet game over

      sound implemented for eating and dying